 Therapeutic Exercises in San Diego CA

-One thing that sets our integrative team apart from other health care professionals is their holistic view of the body.
-Instead of dividing the body into its various systems and functions our team views the body as a whole with each system being mutually dependent on the other.
+One thing that sets chiropractors apart from other health care professionals is their holistic view of the body.
+Instead of dividing the body into its various systems and functions, the chiropractic profession views the body as a whole with each system being mutually dependent on the other.
 To accomplish this, our doctors at San Diego Chiropractic Wellness not only address bony misalignments to ensure proper nervous system function, but also provide information on diet, exercise, and healthy living in general.
-This article will concentrate on various therapeutic exercises that you can incorporate into your care.
+This article will concentrate on various therapeutic exercises in San Diego CA that you can incorporate into your care.

 - Lie flat on your back on a firm surface with your knees and hips bent.

 - Cross your arms across your chest as if you are giving yourself a hug.

 - Now raise your neck and shoulders off the floor, avoiding lifting your hips and low back.
 6-10 inches should provide enough elevation.